sap-tutorials/Tutorials/tutorials/ai-core-data/ai-core-data.md

 [OPTION BEGIN [Postman]]

-Create an artifact for train.csv that we uploaded to jan folder, by clicking **POST Register artifact** and using the **body** underneath.
+Create an artifact for the `train.csv` file that we uploaded to the `jan` folder, by clicking **POST Register artifact** and using the body underneath.

 !![image](img/postman/artifact.png)